grimmlabs/BarPepScripts/README.md

   - **The _Variant.csv output file of your Input Library** from the _BarPepDetection_ script.
 The values for the normalization to the input library will be directly calculated from this.

-**Note**: If any read count, vg/dg, or library normalization values equal zero, they will be replaced by a pseudocount of 1x10<sup>-6</sup>.
+**Note**: If any column contains a zero value, a pseudocount of default 1x10<sup>-6</sup> will be added to every column.
 A warning will be printed in the terminal.

 &emsp;